isayantan/ProxSkipVIP/README.md

 In figures 2 and 3 of our work we compare the performance of ProxSkip-GDA-FL (ProxSkip-SGDA-FL) with Local GDA (Local SGDA) and Local EG (Local SEG) for Robust Least Square problems.
 Please the run the code in [RLS_Dataset2.ipynb](RLS_Dataset2.ipynb) and [RLS_Dataset1.ipynb](RLS_Dataset1.ipynb) to reproduce the plots of figures 2 and 3 respectively.

+## ProxSkip

+In figure 4, we compare the performance of ProxSkip-GDA-FL (ProxSkip-SGDA-FL) with Local GDA (Local SGDA) and Local EG (Local SEG) on the strongly monotone quadratic game using tuned stepsizes.
+To reproduce the plots of figure 4, please run the notebook [ProxSkip_tuned_HeterogeneousData.ipynb](ProxSkip_tuned_HeterogeneousData.ipynb).

 ## ProxSkip-VIP-FL vs ProxSkip-L-SVRGDA-FL

 In figure 5, we compare ProxSkip-SGDA-FL with ProxSkip-L-SVRGDA-FL for tuned and theoretical step-sizes.
 Please run the notebooks [ProxSkip SVRGDA vs ProxSkip with tuned stepsizes.ipynb](ProxSkip SVRGDA vs ProxSkip with tuned stepsizes.ipynb) and [ProxSkip vs ProxSkip L SVRGDA Theoretical Stepsize.ipynb](ProxSkip vs ProxSkip L SVRGDA Theoretical Stepsize.ipynb) to reproduce the plots of figure 5.